Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 It’s good to remember that acquiring a bridge loan may be difficult due to stringent underwriting requirements.
 Potential borrowers should look into several lending options before applying.
 The most common providers of bridge loans in the area include:

-- Your mortgage lender: Check with your current lender; they might offer bridge loans, especially if you have a good payment history.
+- Your mortgage lender: Your current lender might offer bridge loans, especially if you have a good payment history.

 - Local banks: Many community and regional banks offer personalized services and bridge loans.